ℹ️ Never share your username or password. If anyone asks for them by email, text, or phone, it’s a scam.

 - do not click on any links or attachments

-- do not reply, especially be wary of an 'unsubscribe' link.
-If you do reply, then the spammers know that your address is valid and you will receive more spam.
+- if you do reply, then the spammers know that your address is valid and you will receive more spam

-- delete the email, text, or message from your inbox.
+- delete the email, text, or message from your inbox

 If you have inadvertently responded to a fraudulent message with your University account details, you must immediately contact the Helpdesk: